 Criminals at-large cannot benefit from the amnesty unless they surrender within 60 days.

-The Rojava administration said in a separate statement that the amnesty was a response to requests from tribal leaders during a forum held in May, adding that it does not include people "whose hands are not stained with blood."
+The Rojava administration said in a separate statement that the amnesty was in response to requests from tribal leaders during a forum held in May, and that it aims to provide an opportunity to integrate for people "whose hands are not stained with blood of Syrians."

 The statement said that the Kurdish administration will further facilitate the exit of Islamic State-linked families from the notorious al-Hol camp in Hasaka.